wayscript/ws-snowflake/README.md

 ### 3) Verify that service is up and working correctly

 Visit the `ENDPOINT/status` endpoint.
-If you get "Slack API is connected and working properly", it means the service is running and authenticated to connect with your slack workspace.
+If you get "Snowflake API is connected and working properly", it means the service is running and authenticated to connect with your snowflake account.
 You can also run the `example.py` by typing `python example.py` inside a WayScript terminal or press the play button in the top right corner of wayscript with `example.py` open.

 # Further reading